-- FOR EACH NOMINEE as Class II directors as specified under Proposal One. - FOR the advisory (non-binding) resolution to approve our executive compensation as specified under Proposal Two. - FOR ratification of the appointment of KPMG LLP as our independent registered public accounting firm as specified under Proposal Three.
+- FOR EACH NOMINEE five as Class I directors and one as Class II director as specified under Proposal One. - FOR the advisory (non-binding) resolution to approve our executive compensation as specified under Proposal Two. - FOR ratification of the appointment of KPMG LLP as our independent registered public accounting firm as specified under Proposal Three.

-None of our directors has informed us in writing that he or she intends to oppose any action intended to be taken by us at the annual meeting.
+None of our directors has informed us in writing that they intend to oppose any action intended to be taken by us at the annual meeting.